kbarratt12/Homelab-Blue-Red-Team-Training-/brute-force/hydra-ssh.md

 ## Lab
 ### STEP 1

-#### Ensure Metasploitable 2 is powered on and reachable from Kali.
+#### Ensure Metasploitable 2 is powered on and reachable from Kali

 Confirm SSH is enabled on the target:

 ```bash
 nmap -sS -sV -O 192.168.56.102